Robust Variational Physics-Informed Neural Networks: Introduction

-Finally, apart from the usual limitations of DL-based technologies (optimizer, integration, etc.), the largest bottleneck of RVPINNs at the moment is that in certain configurations, we need to invert the Gram matrix corresponding to the selected basis and inner product on the test space.
+Finally, apart from the usual limitations of DL-based technologies (optimizer, integration, etc.), the largest bottleneck of RVPINNs at the moment is that in certain configurations, we need to invert the Gram matrix corresponding to the basis and inner product {of} the test space.
 We will explore how to optimize this step in the future.
 However, there are particular cases where the inversion of the Gram matrix is trivial (as in the spectral case) or easy to compute.
-For example, if we consider a strong variational formulation, the test inner product is $L^2$, and selecting piecewise discontinuous polynomials for testing the Gram matrix becomes block diagonal.
+For example, if we consider a strong variational formulation, the test inner product is $L^2$, and {employing} piecewise discontinuous polynomials for testing the Gram matrix becomes block diagonal.
 On the other hand, for parametric problems, the Gram matrix may remain the same for different values of the parameters.
 Therefore, the inversion can be done offline, being valid for a large class of problems.
 Parametric problems are essential to solve inverse problems \cite{gao2022physics}, so RVPINNs could be of great interest in this area.

 The article is organized as follows: In Section \ref{Sec:Pre}, we introduce the variational formulation of the model problem we consider in this article, the NN framework for approximation of the solution, and a brief overview of VPINNs.
 We also provide an alternative definition of VPINNs employing a single test function in the loss.
 Section \ref{Sec:RVPINNs} presents the methodology of RVPINNs and the connection with other methods based on VPINNs.
 Section \ref{sec:aposteriori} is devoted to the derivation of robust error estimates.
 We first prove that the residual representative is a reliable and efficient a posteriori error estimator of the true error in the sense of equivalent classes.
-Then, we demonstrate under the assumption of a local Fortin operator's existence that the true error is equivalent to the residual error estimator up to an oscillation term.
-In Section \ref{Sec:NR} we test our method in several 1D advection-diffusion problems, showing the robustness of the approach.
+Then, we demonstrate under the assumption of a local Fortin operator's existence that the true error is equivalent to the residual error estimator up to an oscillation term. {Finally, we derive an \textit{a priori} error estimate in the sense of quasi-optimizers.} In Section \ref{Sec:NR} we test our method in several 1D and 2D advection-diffusion problems, showing the robustness of the approach.
 Finally, Section \ref{Sec:Conc} summarizes the conclusions and future research lines.